 helm search helmhub/chart-name -l

 It’s also worth noting that the stable charts repository is excluded from the helmhub virtual repository.
-We’ve chosen to do that because Helm Hub is expected to replace stable as the common public repository, and Helm v3 beta no longer adds the stable repo by default.
+We’ve chosen to do that because Helm Hub is expected to replace stable as the common public repository, and Helm v3 no longer adds the stable repo by default.
 The charts that stable contains are increasingly likely to be duplicated in other repos.

 If you want to access